GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Our goals are very simple.
-We're going to create the software that puts a computer on every desk and in every home.
+> ### Sometimes there is a silver bullet for boosting software engineering productivity.
+But you need to shoot the right person.
 >
-> ~ *Bill Gates*
+> ~ *Michael Stal*

 ---
 ## 🏎 Quick Facts